Lining up the Bills: Preparing for a Double Dissolution

 be within power.

-F. Prevailing over state
+F. Prevailing over state laws and awards

 The problem has been explained as follows:

 There is no doubt great difficulty in satisfactorily defining the limits of the power to legislate upon a subject exhaustively so that s.
 109 will of its own force make inoperative State legislation which otherwise would add liabilities, duties, immunities, liberties, powers or rights to those which the Federal laws had decided to be sufficient.
 But within such limits an enactment does not seem to me to be open to the objection that it is not legislation with respect to the Federal subject matter but with respect to the exercise of State legislative powers or that it trenches upon State functions.
 Beyond those limits no doubt there lies a debatable area where Federal laws may be found that seem to be aimed rather at preventing State legislative action than dealing with a subject matter assigned to the Commonwealth Parliament.